Skip to main content

 How Police Conduct the HGN Test

-Officers conduct the HGN test either in a well-lit area or with the use of a flashlight, but with the suspect facing away from the police cruiser's flashing lights (and the lights from passing cars), which could skew results.
-The officer then tells the suspect he or she is going to check their eyes and asks whether they wear contact lenses or have any medical issues that would affect the results.
-The officer then asks the suspect to follow an object (usually the tip of a pen or pen light), placed 12 to 15 inches away, with only their eyes.
+Officers conduct the HGN test in a well-lit area or with a flashlight.
+The suspect's eyes will face away from the police cruiser's flashing lights and the lights of passing cars.
+These extra lights can skew results.
+The officer then tells you they are going to check your eyes.
+They will ask whether you wear contact lenses or have any medical condition that would affect the results.
+You will need to remove any eyeglasses, as they can make it difficult for the officer to observe your eyes.

 The officer is looking for the following three clues in each eye:

-1. Lack of Smooth Pursuit- Does the eye follow the object smoothly as it moves from the center of the face toward the ear, or does it jerk?
+1. Lack of smooth pursuit: Does the eye follow the object smoothly as it moves from the center of the face toward the ear, or does it jerk?

-2. Distinct Nystagmus at Maximum Deviation - Does the eye have a distinct jerking motion after being held toward the outer edge for four seconds?
+2. Distinct nystagmus at maximum deviation: Does the eye have a distinct jerking motion after being held toward the outer edge for four seconds?

 Admissibility of HGN Test Results at Trial